 SBTi and Carbon Offsets

-Note that the SBTi doesn’t allow the use of offsets as reductions toward the progress of companies’ science-based targets.
+Note that the SBTi currently doesn’t accept the use of offsets as reductions toward the progress of companies’ science-based targets.

 Still, they consider offsets as an option for companies wanting to contribute to financing additional emission reductions beyond their science-based target.

-Furthermore, a recent SBTi paper provides the initial conceptual foundations for future guidance clarifying net-zero targets and in particular the role of offsets.
+The paper Foundations for net-zero target setting in the corporate sector published in September 2020 by SBti, provided the initial conceptual foundations for future guidance clarifying net-zero targets and in particular the role of offsets.

 - Net-Zero emissions companies is one of the fastest-growing business trends.